 Nikon D500 Underwater – That Auto-Focus System…

-The auto-focus system in the D500 is the same as the one on the D5, which it is state of the art and widely regarded as the best that Nikon has ever produced and possibly the best any manufacturer has made.
+The auto-focus system in the D500 is the same as the one on the D5.
+Widely regarded as state of the art and the best that Nikon has ever produced and possibly the best any manufacturer has made.

-However, with the D500 the big deal is that the 153 small phase detection sensors from the D5 are used on a smaller sensor and so virtually all the frame is covered.
+However, with the D500 the big deal is that the 153 phase detection sensors from the D5 are used on a smaller sensor.
+So virtually all the frame is covered.

-Of those 153 sensors, 99 have cross-point functionality, so they can detect changes in both the horizontal and vertical axis.
-Add in a dedicated CPU and you have an incredibly fast and accurate auto-focus capability that is capable of 10 frames per second with a buffer of 200 shots when used with a high-performance XQD memory card.
+Of those 153 sensors, 99 have cross-point functionality.
+These can detect changes in both the horizontal and vertical axis.
+Then add in a dedicated CPU and you have an incredibly fast and accurate auto-focus capability.
+Most importantly it is capable of 10 frames per second with a buffer of 200 shots when used with a high-performance XQD memory card.

-My three weeks in the Azores was basically split in to two parts with the first half dedicated to snorkeling with the large mammals that can be found there and the second half was all about diving the local sites and with the Blue Sharks that are a major drawcard for the area.
+My three weeks in the Azores was basically split in to two parts.
+The first half was dedicated to snorkeling with the large mammals that can be found there.
+While the second half was all about diving the local sites and with the Blue Sharks that are a major drawcard for the area.

-So for the mammals I initially used the Tokina 10-17 zoom behind the dedicated Zen 100mm dome, which was nice and light plus very easy to swim with on the surface.
+So for the mammals I initially used the Tokina 10-17 zoom behind the dedicated Zen 100mm dome.
+That combination was nice and light plus very easy to swim with on the surface.

 But… the Sperm Whales, which were the main reason I went to the Azores have a significantly different behavior to my only other large mammal experience of the Humpback Whales of Tonga!

-In Tonga there were times where a fisheye was not wide enough, but in the Azores it proved really difficult to get close enough to the Sperm Whales to test the set up and I switched to the Tokina 11-16 behind the 230mm dome.
+In Tonga there were times where a fisheye was not wide enough.
+But in the Azores it proved really difficult to get close enough to the Sperm Whales.
+So I could not really test the set up and I switched to the Tokina 11-16 behind the 230mm dome.

-My first real chance to test the D500’s auto-focus came a couple of days later when we had a two-hour encounter with False Killer Whales.
-These oceanic dolphins are the fastest creatures I have ever personally been in the water with and my previous attempts to photograph them in Tonga using an Olympus OM-D E-M1 failed miserably and was the main reason I sold that camera…
+My first real chance to test the D500’s auto-focus came a couple of days later.
+This was a two-hour encounter with False Killer Whales.
+These oceanic dolphins are the fastest creatures I have ever personally been in the water with.
+My previous attempts to photograph them in Tonga using an Olympus OM-D E-M1 failed miserably.
+That was the main reason I sold that camera…

-But in the Azores I was able to aim and lock the focus on the head of a fast approaching False Killer and the D500 tracked it as it came in firing at 10 frames per second without missing a beat!
+But in the Azores I was able to aim and lock the focus on the head of a fast approaching False Killer.
+The D500 tracked it as it came in firing at 10 frames per second without missing a beat!

-The other significant test of the D500’s auto-focus system in the Azores was the Blue Shark dives at the northern end of the large channel that separates the islands of Pico and Faial.
+The other significant test of the D500’s auto-focus system in the Azores was the Blue Shark dives.
+These are done at the northern end of the large channel that separates the islands of Pico and Faial.

-These large pelagic sharks are brought up from the deep offshore waters by chumming and the dives are conducted by hanging on a line beneath the dive boat while the sharks circulate around you.
+These large pelagic sharks are brought up from the deep offshore waters by chumming.
+The dives are conducted by hanging on a line beneath the dive boat while the sharks circulate around you.

-They are very inquisitive and come in really close to check you out and do so at a pace sufficient to test the auto-focus, but again I could lock on the shark’s eye and let the D500 do the rest!
+They are very inquisitive and come in really close to check you out.
+They do so at a pace sufficient to test the auto-focus, but again I could lock on the shark’s eye and let the D500 do the rest!